 When calculating your premiums, insurance providers note trends among drivers that include:

 - Distracted driving.
 Texting and other driving distractions are far more prevalent today than 10 years ago.
-Providers may adjust rates to reflect the perception of higher risk for a collision.
+Providers may adjust rates to reflect the higher risk for a collision.

 - Increase in accidents.
 Every new car added to America’s roads increases the chance of an accident, potentially increasing rates across policies.